Few realize that the summit of Ra Gusela is relatively easily accessible thanks to the beginner via ferrata bearing the

 Via ferrata Ra Gusela starts at Passo Giau.
 It can be turned into a loop and walked either clockwise or counterclockwise.
 In this post, I will cover the latter.

-The pass can be reached in 30 minutes by car from Cortina D'Ampezzo - the nearest town.
+The mountains pass can be reached within 30 minutes by car from Cortina D'Ampezzo - the nearest town.
 Before you set off though, make sure you are a confident driver.

 On the weekends the roads fill up with death-wishing motorcyclist, who are very keen to overtake you before the crests of hills, turning round blind corners or sometimes both.
 You know, as if it wasn't already difficult enough.

 Via Ferrata Ra Gusela: Route Description